How teal pumpkins help kids with food allergies enjoy Halloween

 At the end of August, early September, I started to get anxious each time I went to the grocery store as I was greeted by large displays of pumpkins, Halloween costumes and mounds of candy that appeared on store shelves.

 But it wasn’t the ghouls or goblins that frightened me.
 Rather, I’m scared of the one item at the center of what is Halloween for most children: candy, and food treats in general.

-Last Halloween, when Julian was 2, we allowed him to collect all candy at every house.
+When Julian was 2, we allowed him to collect all candy at every house for Halloween.
 We swapped all the candy out with safe food items for him like fruit snacks and Oreo cookies.
 One of our neighbors even bought two boxes of fruits snacks just for Julian.
-But as he’s gotten older, telling him he can’t have candy because it makes him “sick,” as we call it, isn’t good enough for his 3-year-old ears.
+But as he’s gotten older, telling him he can’t have candy because it makes him “sick,” as we call it, isn’t good enough for his young ears.
 I want him to be able to participate.
 If he had a non-food option, like PAW Patrol stickers or a glow stick, he might acquiesce.

 So this Halloween, our family is excited to see the Teal Pumpkin Project taking hold in Nashville and around the country.
 If you’re not familiar, the Teal Pumpkin Project was started by a mom who is a member of the Food Allergy Research and Education East Tennessee chapter.
 The idea is to raise awareness for food allergies, which affect one in 13 children under age 18, and also encourages people to hand out non-food items, such as glow sticks or stickers, to help children with food allergies feel included in Halloween trick-or-treating and festivities.